Call to book01904 521 936

 • Dinner

-Travelling by rail and coach, today we make our way to the ancient city of Salamanca for two nights.
-After checking into our hotel in the heart of Salamanca we dine at a traditional restaurant in the city's vibrant main square, Plaza Mayor.
-The city's beautiful monuments are floodlit at night to dramatic effect and an evening stroll through the Old City is magical.
+This morning we transfer by coach over the Spanish border where we join the rail network and make our way by train to the ancient city of Salamanca for two nights.
+Our rail journey takes us across central Spain and we arrive into Salamanca in the early evening.
+After checking into our hotel in the heart of Salamanca we dine with our group at a traditional restaurant in the city's vibrant main square, Plaza Mayor.
+Local specialities include Iberian cold cuts such as chorizo and jamón ibérico, suckling pig or baked hake.
+An evening stroll through the Old City is magical, as the city's beautiful monuments are floodlit at night to dramatic effect.

 Includes